PoCInnovation/Workshops/software/17.gRPC/README.md

 ## :floppy_disk: Step 4 - The server

-Let's get to the fun part : implementing the client.
+Let's get to the fun part : implementing the server.

 What's nice about gRPC is that is does a lot of the work for you.
 Because you and I are lazy, that's the dream.